powersjcb/monitor/readme.md

 # Deploy
+How to deploy the app to production:
-GO111MODULE=on gcloud app deploy app.yaml
+- GO111MODULE=on gcloud app deploy app.yaml

+Future work:
+- TODO: create a deploy script/workflow that handles migrations

 ## Readings
 Schema design for timeseries data with columnar datastore (BigQuery).